Sheila D. Corbine

 ASSOCIATIONS AND HONORS

 In her long career as general counsel for the Ho-Chunk Nation and the Winnebago Tribe of Nebraska, Ms. Corbine has practiced in every area of tribal law.
 Her tribal governance practice includes legal services for all tribal departments, including without limitation elections, enrollment, education, social services, law enforcement, natural resources, personnel, and finance.
 She has developed tribal courts from the ground up and assisted tribes with creating tribal government structures.
 Ms. Corbine has drafted and finalized tribal codes in the substantive areas listed above.
-She has also represented tribes in code enforcement.
-Ms. Corbine also has represented tribes in government-to-government consultation in a broad range of substantive areas.
+She has also represented tribes in code enforcement and in government-to-government consultation in a broad range of substantive areas.

 Ms. Corbine also has extensive gaming experience, including fee-to-trust, negotiation of state-tribal compacts, defending and settling National Indian Gaming Commission enforcement actions against tribal casinos, surveillance, and government-to-government consultations on such issues as Minimum Internal Control Standards.